Breadcrumbs

 How to use stored references

 Start by opening Breeze and go into settings to connect to your camera Hardware guides.
-When the camera is connected go to “References” in the menu to the left.
+When the camera is connected, click References in the left pane.

 Breeze caches and re-uses references for the duration you specified, and stores references per integration time.
 This means that there will be many different references cached for each integration time you have used, and for all cameras in the system.
 50 references are stored before it will overwrite the oldest reference.